 Bolt-On ABM is a hybrid between inbound marketing and account-based marketing that is entirely reliant on technology.
 It allows you to take your inbound leads and automatically expand your reach to more contacts at each account, even if they’re not in your database.
 It’s highly scalable as long as you have the right account-based marketing software in place.

-So, while it is possible to do highly targeted account-based marketing without ABM software, this severely limits the number of companies you can engage with and the channels on which you can reach them.
+So, while it is possible to do highly targeted account-based marketing without a robust marketing and sales stack, this severely limits the number of companies you can engage with and the channels on which you can reach them.

 The most robust account-based marketing technology stacks have tools from each stage of the #FlipMyFunnel model for ABM, pictured left.
 The stages are:

 - Expand reach to the right people in those accounts

 - Engage accounts with highly targeted content, offers, and outreach on the right channels